 Frequently Asked Questions

-NHS England and NHS Improvement, in partnership with Dods, are running the awards in 2018 to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.
+NHS England and NHS Improvement, in partnership with Dods, are running the awards to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.

 Responsibility for healthcare in Northern Ireland, Scotland and Wales is devolved to the Northern Ireland Assembly, the Scottish Government and the Welsh Assembly Government respectively.
-The NHS70 Parliamentary Awards are run by NHS England and NHS Improvement to celebrate achievements in health care based in England.Who can be nominated?
+The NHS Parliamentary Awards are run by NHS England and NHS Improvement to celebrate achievements in health care based in England.

 Anyone who fits the criteria of the categories can be nominated; they do not need to work for a traditional NHS organisation like a hospital.

-The shortlist will be published on the NHS70 Parliamentary Awards website on 18 May and in The House magazine (a political magazine covering the House of Commons which is widely-read by MPs) on 18 June, and will be press released to national and regional media.
+The shortlist will be published on the NHS Parliamentary Awards website and in The House magazine (a political magazine covering the House of Commons which is widely-read by MPs) in June, and will be press released to national and regional media.

 Do I have to tell the person or people that I am nominating them/will I be told that I have been nominated?

 Yes.
 Nominees should be informed that they are being nominated and involved in their nomination prior to submission.

 It is up MPs to decide who, if anyone, they wish to nominate for each of the categories, and how best to go about this.
 For example, they may want to find their nominees through a local competition, a poll on their websites, or by partnering with a local newspaper or radio station.